Giordano-Menegazzi/Counting-UILabel-UIKit/README.md

-# Counting-UILabel
+# Counting-UILabel UIKit

-Counting UILabel for Int, Double, Float and HEX values
+Counting UILabel for Int, Double, Float and HEX values!

 Also a commented "updateText" function to make a counting label for currecy labels